 At the same time, the agency is also facing rising costs due to inflation, which has increased 59 percent since 2005.

-The DNR is authorized to spend around $74.6 million under the account for the fiscal year ending in September.
-Little said the account funds roughly 500 full-time employees, and more than a quarter of expenses this fiscal year went toward law enforcement that patrol the state’s parks, public lands and waters.
+The DNR is authorized to spend around $74.6 million under the account for the 2024 fiscal year.
+Little said it funds roughly 500 full-time employees, and the account’s largest expense this fiscal year was law enforcement that patrol the state’s parks, public lands and waters.

 The account has also been affected by discounted license fees for special groups.
 The DNR has supported discounts for veterans, youth and seniors.
-Even so, Little said the agency requested funding from the Legislature to replace revenues lost from reduced fees, which weren’t provided.
+Even so, Little said the agency requested funding from the Legislature to replace roughly $17 million in lost revenues from reduced fees, but it failed to do so.
 Although, the current state budget did include an increase in several nonresident license fees that are projected to generate around $2.5 million each year.

 Stay informed on the latest news